ItsTauTvyDas/WindowsTaskbarHider/README.md

 A file called config.ini is going to be created next to exe file (unless `--no-config` argument specified).
 Extra configuration can be enabled by triggering "Expose internal configuration keys" button in GUI's actions select (if you want to restore them to default, just delete that section from the file and reload the config).
+Application has custom built-in INI parser, minimal *INI standards* are implemented but with one exception, where boolean is required, besides `0` and `1` it can also be `false` or `true` keywords.

 ```ini
 ; Github: https://github.com/ItsTauTvyDas/WindowsTaskbarHider